TaibatNofiu/tunisian_air_ydata_profile/README.md

 # tunisian_air_ydata_profile
+This dataset includes medical measurements and indicators that can help in diagnosing diabetes.
+The goal is to explore the dataset and uncover any patterns, correlations, and potential issues such as missing values or outliers.

 Part 1: Data Exploration with Pandas

 * Load the provided dataset into a pandas dataframe
 * Use pandas to explore the dataset.
 For example, you might start by using the head() and info() methods to get an overview of the data.
 * Look for missing values in the dataset.
 You can use the isnull() method to identify missing values.
 * Use pandas to calculate some summary statistics for the dataset.
 For example, you might use the describe() method to get summary statistics for the numerical columns in the dataset.

 Part 2: Data Exploration with ydata-Profiling

 * Use ydata-profiling to generate a report of the provided dataset.